Chief Executive Officer

 Dr. Perera is Chief Chemist at Boronite and is responsible for developing and managing the chemistry of our proprietary manufacturing process.
 Prior to joining Boronite, Dr. Perera was Senior Scientist at Evident Technologies, where she worked on the synthesis of nanomaterials systems for biological applications and designed thermoelectric nanomaterials composites and thin films.
 She also focused on nanomaterial synthesis during her postdoctoral fellowships at UC Davis and Florida State University.
 Dr. Perera has published numerous papers, has several patents, and is considered a leading expert in quantum dots.

-Rachna manages all of the accounting functions at Boronite, including financial statement preparation and analysis, accounts payable and receivable, payroll, legal and regulatory requirements, and benefits administration and takes care of all of the day-to-day aspects of keeping our small company running efficiently.
-Before joining the Boronite team, she pursued a successful 10 year career as a Financial Analyst for a large company.
+Jenna manages all of the accounting functions at Boronite, including financial statement preparation and analysis, accounts payable and receivable, payroll, legal and regulatory requirements, and benefits administration and takes care of all of the day-to-day aspects of keeping our small company running efficiently.

 Imre Tary - Project Engineer